-During the Track Record Period, other than Hanison Construction Company and Customer E, the Group's other top five customers during the Track Record Period are Independent Third Parties.
+During the Track Record Period, other than Hanison Construction Company and Haining Fusheng, the Group's other top five customers during the Track Record Period are Independent Third Parties.
 Hanison Construction Company is a wholly-owned subsidiary of Hanison.
-Customer E is an indirect wholly-owned subsidiary of an indirect majority-owned subsidiary of CCM Trust, the Controlling Shareholder.
+Haining Fusheng is an indirect wholly-owned subsidiary of an indirect majority-owned subsidiary of CCM Trust, a Controlling Shareholder.
 During the Track Record Period, the Group was engaged by Hanison Construction Company in respect of the design, supply and installation of curtain walls, aluminium windows and doors principally in respect of the construction project The Grampian.
-The revenue from Hanison Construction Company accounted for approximately 7.0%, 0.9%, and 0.6%, respectively, of the Group's revenue for each of the three years ended 31 March 2018.
-During the Track Record Period, the Group was engaged by Customer E to provide aluminium windows and doors for an integrated development project in Haining City, the PRC.
-The revenue from Customer E accounted for approximately 4.1%, nil and nil, respectively, of the Group's total revenue for each of the three years ended 31 March 2018.
-The Directors confirm that the contracts awarded to the Group by Hanison Construction Company and Customer E were on normal commercial terms.
+The revenue from Hanison Construction Company accounted for approximately 7.0%, 0.9%, 0.6% and 1.2% respectively, of the Group's revenue for each of the three years ended 31 March 2018 and the five months ended 31 August 2018.
+During the Track Record Period, the Group was engaged by Haining Fusheng to provide aluminium windows and doors for an integrated development project in Haining City, the PRC.
+The revenue from Haining Fusheng accounted for approximately 4.1%, nil, nil and 1.0%, respectively, of the Group's total revenue for each of the three years ended 31 March 2018 and the five months ended 31 August 2018.
+The Directors confirm that the contracts awarded to the Group by Hanison Construction Company and Haining Fusheng were on normal commercial terms.